droe-lang/droe/ROELANG_LANGUAGE_SPECIFICATION.md

 - **Modular**: Support for modules and code reuse
 - **Modern**: Support for collections, string interpolation, and format expressions
 - **Metadata-Driven**: Built-in support for metadata annotations for compilation control and documentation
+- **Database-Native**: Built-in DSL for database operations with ORM generation
+- **API-First**: Native support for API calls and REST endpoint definitions
+- **Framework Integration**: Automatic generation of Spring Boot, Android, and iOS projects
 - **Cross-Platform UI**: Single DSL syntax generates web, Android, and iOS applications
 - **Mobile-First**: Built-in support for mobile-specific features like camera, GPS, sensors, and notifications